AdobeDocs/commerce-operations.en/help/installation/composer.md

 ### Example - Quality patch

 Quality patches primarily contain functional _and_ security fixes.
 However, they can also sometimes contain new, backward-compatible features.
 Use Composer to download a quality patch.
-For example, to specify the {{site.data.var.ee}} 2.4.3 metapackage:
+For example, to specify the Adobe Commerce 2.4.3 metapackage:

 ```bash
 composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.4.3 <install-directory-name>